 - If you are considering making the investment through a person who claims to be authorised by the FCA, look them up on the Financial Services Register.

 - Because mini-bonds are generally risky and illiquid, it is usually a bad idea to invest more than 10% of your net wealth in this kind of asset.
 You should not invest money you cannot afford to lose, or which you might need access to before the end of the investment term.

-- Remember that you will not usually be protected by the FSCS if the issuer goes bust.
+- Remember, you will not usually be protected by the FSCS if the issuer goes bust.

-How can I tell how the issuer intends to use the money raised from mini-bonds?
+Can I tell how the issuer intends to use my money?